Food Labelling Regulations (Amendment) Bill

 Overview

-This bill amends the Food Labelling Regulations 1996 to require clearer labelling of the country of origin of meat and other food products.
-The aim is to provide consumers with more information to make informed choices about the food they buy.
+This bill amends the Food Labelling Regulations 1996 to require clearer labelling of the country of origin for meat products sold in the UK.
+The aim is to provide consumers with more information to make informed purchasing decisions.

 Description